 Around the same time in 1907, Journalist Nguyễn Văn Vĩnh opened the first printing company and published the first independent newspaper called Đăng cổ tùng báo in Hà Nội.
-In 1913, he published Đông dương Tạp chí to propagate the use of Quốc ngữ.
+In 1913, he published Đông dương Tạp chí to propagate Quốc ngữ.
 Both Nguyễn Văn Vĩnh and Trương Vĩnh Ký were known as the godfathers of the Vietnamese newspapers.

 From 1917 to 1934, Writer Phạm Quỳnh contributed many important essays on literature and philosophy in his own publication called Nam Phong tạp chí.
 He also translated many French literary works into Quốc ngữ.

 In 1933, the forming of Tự Lực Văn Đoàn (Self-Reliance Literary Group) boasted profound changes in the Vietnamese literary scene.
 The group’s scholars, which made up of Nhất Linh, Khái Hưng, Hoàng Đạo, Thạch Lam, Tú Mỡ, Thế Lữ, and Xuân Diệu, popularized Quốc ngữ through their clear, simple Vietnamese writing.
 They published two weekly newspapers (Phong hóa and Ngày nay), modern poetry, and novels without relying on the Chinese classical text.5

 Even though French and Portuguese missionaries started the Romanized writing system, it was Vietnamese journalists, poets, scholars, and writers who improved, advanced, and made Quốc ngữ into a robust, eloquent, and comprehensive writing system.
 Today, Quốc ngữ, also known as chữ phổ thông (standard script), is the official orthography of Vietnam.